wordboxbyung/wordboxbyung.github.io/privacy.md

 We wish to remind you that this Privacy Policy applies to personal information we process when you use the Service.
 It does not apply to any third parties’ websites and/or services that you encounter when you use the Service.

-By using the Service, you accept the privacy practices described in this Privacy Policy.
+By using the Service, you agree to this Privacy Policy.

 ## Collection of personal information